MicrosoftDocs/azure-docs/articles/virtual-machines/windows/install-vm-agent-offline.md

 ### Use ProvisionGuestAgent property for VMs created with Azure Resource Manager

 If you created the VM by using the Resource Manager deployment model, use the Azure PowerShell module to update the **ProvisionGuestAgent** property.
-The property informs Azure that the VM has the Virtual Machines Agent installed.
+The property informs Azure that the VM has the VM Agent installed.

 To set the **ProvisionGuestAgent** property, run the following commands in Azure PowerShell: